StephaneAdeso/adeso-themes-pack/README.md

-# Monodark
+# Adeso Themes pack

-This dark theme for [Visual Studio Code](http://code.visualstudio.com) is based on the monokai color palette.
-It aims to give the user a colorful clean interface without so many lines.

-## Snapshot
+This is a pack of free themes.
+Below you can read a short description of each one of them.
+That you enjoy it.

 ![code samples](./assets/screenshot.png)

-## Color Themes
+## Themes

 In this theme pack, you can find normal themes and others prepared for colorblind people.